 It is late.
 That saying about having “the weight of the world on your shoulders” has never held a more visceral meaning than it does right now.
 I feel as though the horsemen of the apocalypse are riding and despite a sense of anger at the world, instinctively know that I need to do something to keep the voices at bay, keep these shadows from my mind, and ultimately find a way to stop myself losing the plot whilst I continuously fight to rebuild my life.
 I have never stopped fighting to turn things around but it has been extremely tough and I know I need to maintain hope that things will get better, but there is a lot of frustration born out of the feeling that I am fighting an uphill battle.
 Sitting at my desk at home, deep in thought, night has fallen and I am in darkness.
 Then, out of the darkness, a distant, very distant sound suddenly escapes from the clutches of oblivion.
 The sound of an electric guitar.
 I instantly recognise the signature sound of this guitar and realise I can hear the opening notes to Metallica’s ‘One’ echoing through the night, remembering that they must be playing at Sonisphere this weekend, barely four miles away at Knebworth, here in the UK.

 It is amazing what a difference music can make.
-Motivated by that innate driving need to simply keep going and by the momentous sound of Metallica playing at nearby Knebworth, I immediately just know what I need to do now to maintain my focus each night, whilst also finally having that all important outlet for the day to day frustrations encountered as I fight my personal war and rebuild my life.
+Motivated by the fact that I am a Father, by that innate driving need to simply keep going, and by the momentous sound of Metallica playing at nearby Knebworth, I immediately just know what I need to do now to maintain my focus and my sanity each night, whilst also finally having an all important outlet for the day to day frustrations encountered as I fight my personal war and rebuild my life.
 So, I finally decide at long last to actually break open the box, take out the Les Paul electric guitar and without so much as a clue as to how to play, simply grab a pick, fire-up an instructional DVD and begin the journey of figuring out how to actually wield this six-stringed axe!

 This is my life now.
 My Son and my guitar!